image source: thestar.com.my

 - If you coach is accompanying during your tournament.
 He is not there because of the fun of it.
 He/ She is there mainly because of guiding you.

-- Most coaches who trains you for months would know your level or your experience.
+- Most coaches who train you for months would know your level or your experience.
 It will be sometimes helpful to have a coach there to get you out of some tough situation during the match.

 - The coach presence itself may not be sufficient enough, preparation and some game plan is the key.
 The coach is there and looking from outside, is just giving some tips to make some adjustments.